rajdeepd/reudismam.github.io/_posts/2017-12-21-anomalies-in-java.md

 allows the compiler and virtual machine to optimize the code.
 This anomaly is included in tools such as PMD.
 IDEs such as Eclipse and Netbeans can be configured to add final modifiers to fields, parameters, and local variables automatically on saving.
-Fig. \[fig:final\] shows a code example of adding the final modifier to a parameter.
+Code snipped bellow shows a code example of adding the final modifier to a parameter.
 Variable `a` is assigned a single time.
 Thus, it can be declared final such as variable `b`.